RWTH-EBC/TEASER/README.md

 ## Version

-The current version is 0.5, which is a pre-release.
+TEASER is a ongoing research project, the current version is 0.5.0, which is still a pre-release.

 ## How to use TEASER